-The Institution will send the Charity an advance copy of any press or media releases relating to the research supported by the Grant not less than 7 days before they are released.
+The Institution will send the Charity an advance copy of any press or media releases relating to the research supported by the Grant not less than 30 days before they are released.

-The Charity may use the Grant application, final and any interim reports in such manner as it may think fit and may copy, publish and distribute the Grant application and such reports or parts of them in any part of the world without payment to the Grantholder or the Institution provided that in doing so it acknowledges the Grantholder and the Institution as the source.
+The Charity may after the earlier of (i) publication of the results, data and/or other information arising from the Grant funded research project, or (ii) 18 months after the end of the Grant use the Grant application, final and any interim reports in such manner as it may think fit and may copy, publish and distribute the Grant application and such reports or parts of them in any part of the world without payment to the Grantholder or the Institution, provided that in doing so it acknowledges the Grantholder and the Institution as the source.

 The Grantholder and the Institution will acknowledge the financial assistance given by the Charity and its funding partners, in any published documents related to the research supported by the Grant, either in the text or in a footnote.